rat-pac/rat-pac/doc/generators.rst

 The four fission fractions must add up to 1, or the default values will be used.
 The defaults correspond to the typical fission fractions in a mid-cycle pressurized light water reactor.

 The generator also has the ability to calculate and run the number of expected events based on the reactor power level, the average energy released per fission, the reactor-detector distance (standoff), the acquisition time, and the size of the sampling volume.
-The parameters can be controlled by the following macro commands:
+The parameters can be controlled by the following five macro commands:

 ::